 The Erase/Program Suspend instruction "75h" will be accepted by the device only if the SUS bit in the Status Register equals to 0 and the BUSY bit equals to 1 while a Sector or Block Erase or a Page Program operation is on-going.
 If the SUS bit equals to 1 or the BUSY bit equals to 0, the Suspend instruction will be ignored by the device.
-A maximum of time of "tsus" (See AC Characteristics) is required to suspend the erase or program operation.
-The BUSY bit in the Status Register will be cleared from 1 to 0 within "tsus" and the SUS bit in the Status Register will be set from 0 to 1 immediately after Erase/Program Suspend.
-For a previously resumed Erase/Program operation, it is also required that the Suspend instruction "75h" is not issued earlier than a minimum of time of "tsus" following the preceding Resume instruction "7Ah".
+A maximum of time of " $t{SUS}$ " (See AC Characteristics) is required to suspend the erase or program operation.
+The BUSY bit in the Status Register will be cleared from 1 to 0 within " $t{SUS}$ " and the SUS bit in the Status Register will be set from 0 to 1 immediately after Erase/Program Suspend.
+For a previously resumed Erase/Program operation, it is also required that the Suspend instruction "75h" is not issued earlier than a minimum of time of " $t{SUS}$ " following the preceding Resume instruction "7Ah".

 Unexpected power off during the Erase/Program suspend state will reset the device and release the suspend state.
 SUS bit in the Status Register will also reset to 0.
 The data within the page, sector or block that was being suspended may become corrupted.
-It is recommended for the user to implement system design techniques against the accidental power interruption and preserve data integrity during erase/program suspend state.
+When the device is powered up again, it is recommended for the user to repeat the same Erase or Program operation that was interrupted, at the same address location, to avoid the potention data corruption.